5 ways social listening can help banks and financial services

 2. Perform better competitive analysis

 Social media data shows the share of conversation that takes place online about a given company compared to its competitors.
-It shows also what people say about one company compared to the other, how the sentiment around these brands differs, as well as the languages, locations, and social media sources.
+It also shows what people say about one company compared to the other, how the sentiment around these brands differs, as well as the languages, locations, and social media sources.
 It takes concepts such as "attitude" and "awareness" from social media and includes them into the competitive analysis.

-3. Provide real-time customer service
+3. Improve customer service

 The answer is customer service.